LVMH aims to restore Tiffany's sparkle with $16.2 billion takeover

 The group invested in store revamps, new product ranges and communication at the Italian jeweller, and lifted operating profits fivefold, Arnault said.

-“I’m not saying we can do that (with Tiffany), but I think the potential is there,” he added, saying the deal, to be financed with bond issues, would add 500 million to 600 million euros to LVMH operating profits in the first 12 month.
+“I’m not saying we can do that (with Tiffany), but I think the potential is there,” he added, saying the deal, to be financed with bonds and loans, would add 500 million to 600 million euros to LVMH operating profits in the first 12 month.

 LVMH does not break out earnings for individual brands.
 The deal is expected to close in mid-2020.

-LVMH shares were up 1.7% at 1140 GMT on Monday, while Tiffany’s stock was up about 6% in pre-market trade.
+LVMH shares were up 1.2% at 1430 GMT on Monday, while Tiffany’s stock rose 6% in early New York trade.

 Tiffany said in a joint statement with LVMH that its board of directors recommended shareholders approve the transaction.